Thermal cooking: History

 The earliest known thermal cooker dates from the Medieval period in Europe.
 After heating over a fire, a hot, earthenware pot containing food was placed in another, larger pot, box or hole in the ground, insulated by hay, moss, dry leaves or other material, and covered.
 The heat conserved within would slowly cook the food inside, saving fuel and work.
 An example of this type of cooker was found in Wales by a Monmouth Archaeological Society excavation.

 Medieval instructions for cooking without fire taken from an Anglo-Norman manuscript in the British Library:

 Take a small earthenware pot, with an earthenware lid which must be as wide as the pot, then take another pot of the same earthenware, with a lid like that of the first; this pot is to be deeper than the first by five fingers, and wider in circumference by three; then take pork and hens and cut into fair-sized pieces, and take fine spices and add them, and salt; take the small pot with the meat in it and place it upright in the large pot, cover it with the lid and stop it with moist clayey earth, so that nothing may escape, then take unslaked lime, and fill the larger pot with water, ensuring that no water enters the smaller pot; let it stand for the time it takes to walk between five and seven leagues and then open your pots, and you will found your food indeed cooked.

-A league is about three miles (five kms), so the length of cooking time is approximately five to seven hours.
+A league is about three miles (five km), so the length of cooking time is approximately five to seven hours.